Dabrowski98/Dabrowski98/README.md

 # 👋 Hi, I'm Konrad!
 🎓 I'm a 26-year-old Computer Science student.
-Currently, I'm focused on enhancing my backend skills and creating tools to solve real-world problems.
+Currently focused on enhancing backend skills and creating tools to solve real-world problems.

 🔭 Currently working on back-end side of [WrenchWorks🔧](https://github.com/Dabrowski98/wrenchworks-backend).
 Solution for streamlining daily operations by organizing tasks, schedules, and resources.
 Tracking repairs, managing customer and vehicle records, maintaining service histories and many more.